osg-htc/docs/docs/security/user-certs.md

 To convert a PKCS12 file to  PEM files, do the following.

-1. First, extract your user certificate from your PKCS12 file.
-We assume that the PKCS12 file is called `usercred.p12` and output the PEM certificate to `usercert.pem`.
+1. First, extract your user certificate from your PKCS12 file by running the following command.
+You'll be prompted for the password you used to create the certificate.
+The invocation assumes that the PKCS12 file is called `usercred.p12`.
+After running, the PEM certificate will be written to `usercert.pem`.

         :::console
         user@host $ openssl pkcs12 -in usercred.p12 -out usercert.pem -nodes -clcerts -nokeys
         Enter Import Password:
         MAC verified OK

-1. Second, extract the private key.
-The private key will be saved to userkey.pem
+1. Second, extract the private key by running the following command.
+You'll be prompted for two different passwords.
+The first prompt will be for the password that you used to create the certficate.
+The second prompt will be for the password that will encrypt the PEM certificate that will be created.
+As before, the invocation assumes that your PKCS12 certificate is located in `usercred.p12`.
+After running, the PEM certificate with your private key will be written to `userkey.pem`.

         :::console
         user@host $ openssl pkcs12 -in usercred.p12 -out userkey.pem  -nocerts